A Computational Method to Calculate the Exact Solution for Acoustic Scattering by Fluid Spheroids: Analytical exact solution

-An incident plane acoustic wave on a prolate (oblate) spheroid, with angular frequency $\omega$ and wave number $k_0= \omega /c_0$, is schematically illustrated in Figure \ref{fig_coord_norm}, including both prolate and oblate coordinate systems used in this paper.
+Without loss of generality, due to the simmetry of revolution around the $z$ axis, we can consider $\varphi_i=0$ so that $\hat{k} = (\sin\theta_i , 0 , \cos\theta_i)$.
+Such incident plane acoustic wave on a prolate/oblate spheroid is schematically illustrated in Figure \ref{fig_coord_norm}, including both prolate and oblate coordinate systems used in this paper.